carsor007/carsor007.github.io/_posts/2016-05-08-MongoDB-nested-docs-within-arrays.md

 ---
 published: false
 ---
-## MongoDB lets you store in query form nested documents within arrays, check below example for nested document for ratings and an array field for authors
+## MongoDB lets you store in query form nested documents within arrays, check below example for nested document for ratings and an array field for screenplay authors

   ~~~ bash
   var doc = {